lae/ansible-role-proxmox/README.md

 lae.proxmox
 ===========

-Installs and configures Proxmox Virtual Environment 6.x/7.x/8.x on Debian servers.
+Installs and configures Proxmox Virtual Environment 6.x/7.x/8.x/9.x on Debian servers.

-This role allows you to deploy and manage single-node PVE installations and PVE clusters (3+ nodes) on Debian Buster (10) and Bullseye (11) and Bookworm (12).
+This role allows you to deploy and manage single-node PVE installations and PVE clusters (3+ nodes) on Debian Buster (10), Bullseye (11), Bookworm (12) and Trixie (13).
 You are able to configure the following with the assistance of this role:

   - PVE RBAC definitions (roles, groups, users, and access control lists)